tyblount/the_rubicon/README.md

 # the_rubicon
-A streamlit app that collects information in a survey-like fashion and dumps it into a pandas df.
+A streamlit app that collects information through a google form.
+Meant for a trip.